-The information presented and documentation submitted by Taxpayer A is consistent with her assertion that her failure to accomplish a timely rollover was caused by the error of Credit Union T in creating a regular savings account when it should have created a rollover IRA account.
+The information presented and documentation submitted by Taxpayer A is consistent with her assertion that her failure to accomplish a timely rollover was caused by Taxpayer A's reliance on erroneous advice given to her by her tax advisor in connection with the rollover.

 Thus, based on the above, pursuant to Code section 402(c)(3)(B), the Service hereby waives the 60-day rollover period found in Code section 402(c)(3)(A).
-As a result Taxpayer A is granted a period of 60 days from the issuance of this ruling letter to contribute Amount D into a Rollover IRA.
-Provided all other requirements of section 408(d)(3) of the Code, except the 60-day requirement, are met with respect to such contribution, Amount D will be considered a rollover contribution within the meaning of section 408(d)(3) of the Code.
+As a result, the Service will treat Taxpayer A's December 5, x rollover contribution of Amount G into her IRA as a valid rollover within the meaning of Code section 402(c).